-Addendum I: Inspection of Grower Groups
+A. Inspection of Grower Groups

-Review information provided.
+Information provided.
 The first step of any grower group inspection is to review the material from the certifying agent to determine the scope of the project.
 Grower groups are often very complex.
 They may include hundreds if not thousands of producers.
 These types of operations do not easily fit normal inspection protocols.
 Therefore, much supplemental data is necessary in addition to normal certification documents.
-The following is a list of some of the information the inspector should have prior to the inspection:
+The following is a list of information that the certifying agent must provide to the inspector prior to the inspection:

 - General map indicating the general region of the production zone. - A more detailed map indicating the location of each of the communities to be inspected. - Grower lists by community, listing producers, producer codes or numbers, amount of land area under production by each producer, crops, estimated yields, and past production history.
-Many grower groups maintain individual producer records such as parcel maps and grower agreements which are generally reviewed at the time of inspection.

-- Organic system plan, certification questionnaire, or application. - Name of contact persons with phone numbers, both home and work.
-It is important to have access to at least two contacts in case the key person cannot be reached. - A description of the project to understand how it is organized.
+Many grower groups maintain individual producer records such as parcel maps and grower agreements which are generally reviewed at the time of inspection. - Organic system plan, certification questionnaire, or application. - Name of contact persons with phone numbers, both home and work.
+It is important to have access to at least two contacts in case the primary contact person cannot be reached. - A description of the project to understand how it is organized.
 A previous inspection report should be provided for certification updates. - Handling plans, questionnaires/applications, if there is any processing.
-(Many grower groups operate processing and/or storage facilities.) - Information on final sales and distribution is important to determine if any off-site export or storage facilities need to be inspected. - In the case of certification updates, the inspector should be provided with the past certification letter with all conditions for certification clearly stated.
+(Many grower groups operate processing and/or storage facilities.) - Information on final sales and distribution.
+This is important to determine if any off-site export or storage facilities need to be inspected. - In the case of certification updates, the inspector should be provided with the past certification letter with all conditions for certification clearly stated.
 As indicated, the past inspection report can be extremely valuable, and should be reviewed.